Ogden, Utah: Tertiary level

+Ogden is home to the Ogden Botanical Gardens, which serve as an extension location and distance education center for Utah State University.

 Economy

 As the principal city of the 2nd largest MSA in Utah, Ogden serves as an economic hub for the northern part of the state.
 Much of the central city is occupied by offices of federal, state, county, and municipal government entities.
 The Internal Revenue Service has a large regional facility in Ogden and is the city's largest employer with over 5,000 employees.
 Other large employers include McKay Dee Hospital, Weber State University, Ogden City School District, Autoliv, Fresenius, and Convergys.

 In 2013, Ogden ranked No. 16 on Forbes list of the Best Places for Business and Careers.

 The western parts of the city have several industrial areas.
 The largest is Business Depot Ogden, a former Army depot that was restructured to be a 1,000-plus acre business park.